-The addition of ATP-ER for the samples is performed in the same manner as the ATP Standard Curve.
+The addition of ATP-ER is performed in the same manner as the ATP Standard Curve.

-1. If possible, place the sample plate(s) in a humidified incubator set at 22-23°C gassed with 5% CO2 for 30min.
-Otherwise, allow the plate to come to room temperature for 30 min.

-- If only part of the plate has been used, transfer the plate to a bio-safety hood and remove the lid under sterile conditions.
+- 1. If possible, place the sample plate(s) in a humidified incubator set at 22-23°C gassed with 5% CO2 for 30min.
+Otherwise, allow the plate to come to room temperature for 30 min. - If only part of the plate has been used, transfer the plate to a bio-safety hood and remove the lid under sterile conditions.
 Take a sterile adhesive plate coverfoil from the kit box, remove the backing and layer it over the top of the plate.
 Using a sharp knife or scalpel, cut away the foil that covers the wells to be processed.
 The unused, empty wells will now remain sterile for the next samples.
 (See Section 10, Adhesive Plate Covering Film). - 3.
 Using a multichannel pipette (8- or 12-channel depending on the plate configuration), add 0.1mL of ATP-ER to each well of the first column (A1-H1) or row (A1-12).
 Mix the contents as described in Section 10. - 4.
 Repeat this procedure for each column or row using new tips. - 5.
-When ATP-ER has been added to all wells, transfer the plate to the plate reader and incubate with the plate door closed (i.e. in the dark) for 10 minutes.
-Alternatively, replace the plastic cover and incubate for 10 min at room temperature in the dark.
-During this time, the cells will lyse, and the luminescence signal will stabilize.
+When ATP-ER has been added to all wells, replace the plastic cover and incubate for 10 min at room temperature in the dark to lyse the cells and stabilize the luminescence signal.
 Incubate the plate in the reader for the last 2 min to stabilize the plate. - 6.
 Unused ATP-ER may be returned to the bottle and refrozen.
 See section 10 for ATP reagent storage conditions and stability.